 - Student Maintenance Loan

-Where to get a student loan?
+Where to get a Student Loan in India?

 - Payable to a college, school, or institution is the tuition